Welcome to our Parent Guide!

 Summertimes expects appropriate and safe conduct from all campers, whether on or off our campuses.
 Summertimes campers are accountable for their conduct to all staff members, at all times.
 If a camper’s behavior is deemed inappropriate or unsafe, the program Director will contact the camper’s guardians.
 Summertimes reserves the right to require camper withdrawal for behavioral and/or disciplinary problems we determine to be persistently disruptive or unsafe.
 In the event of a required withdrawal, refunds will not be issued for termination related to behavior and conduct.

-Throughout the summer, Summertimes staff will take photographs of campers for use on our private camp photo gallery, Waldo.
-Camper parents will have the opportunity to create their own Waldo account in order to view these photos.
+Throughout the summer, Summertimes staff will take photographs of campers for viewing via our app (coming soon).
+Camper families will have the opportunity to download our Summertimes app to view these photos.
 Please note that we will do our best to capture each camper in a photo, but we cannot guarantee that we will be able to do so.

 By registering for and having a child participate in a Summertimes summer program, the parent or guardian authorizes SSSAS to use the registered child’s likeness, image, and voice in SSSAS-related communications and materials, in any form or media.
 Children will not be identified by name in photo captions unless express permission has been given by the parent or guardian.